Gemstones and Diamonds Evaluated by GIA Standards

-Topazery grades diamonds and gemstones according to the guidelines of the Gemmological Institute of America (GIA).
-Read more by clicking on a topic below.
+Topazery grades diamonds and gemstones according to the guidelines of the Gemological Institute of America (GIA).
+Founded in 1931, the GIA has become the world's foremost authority on diamonds, colored gemstones, and pearls.

 |D E F||Colorless|